EddieR222/Global-XI-Football-Maestro-Game/README.md

 This project aims to be more than a game; its the start of a movement.
 As the first FOSS football game, I hope this game inspires people of all different talents to work together to make the beautiful game as fun and personal to everyone.
 If you wish to help this dream become a reality, please consider contributing to this project

+# Features
+While there are a lot of goals to be reached for this project, there are 5 big goals for the first planned release

-# Goals
+## Goals
-The goals of the game are the following

-1. **Free to play**
-2. **Open Source**
-3. **Fully Customizable**
-4. **World Inclusive**
-5. **Single Player**

 1. **Free to Play**

 This game will be free to start playing.
 This hopefully ensures all players can access this game regardless of money.
 This also applies to the future as any future games in this series will also be free.
 Of course, there will also be NO ADS allowed in the game.
 But most importantly, there will be no PAY TO WIN microtransactions.
+Money will never be the priority, the beautiful game comes first!

 2. **Open Source**

 By being open source, this allows everyone to help contribute to this game.
 If you love football, you are more than welcome to help contribute to this game.
 You don't even need to be able to code.
 Any music, art, football kits, stadium designing, world building, or even data collection is encouraged.
 The aim is for everyone who loves football to help contribute to make this game the best it can be.
 In essence, this game will be made by the people for the people.
 If you don't like the direction this game is heading then anyone can make their own forks of the game code and build upon it.
 The **ONLY** restriction for forks or offshoot is that I hope they are free to play as well.
-Even if this game isn't the best one in a couple year, I hope by making this game open source I can inspire a community of creators who help create free amazing football games for **everyone**.
+Even if this game isn't the best one in a couple years, I hope by making this game open source I can inspire a community of creators who help create free amazing football games for **everyone**.

 3. **Fully Customizable**